9 Sawhorse Plans You Can Build This Weekend

 2. Beginner Sawhorse Plans

-The design of these basic sawhorses is easy to follow, making it possible for new DIYers and beginner woodworkers to measure, cut, and piece them together.
+The instructions for these basic sawhorses from Etsy seller Horizon Design Studios is easy to follow, making it possible for new DIYers and beginner woodworkers to measure, cut, and piece them together.
 When the sawhorses are constructed, they cannot be folded up, but their rigid structure is excellent for supporting heavy items.
 Additionally, each sawhorse is built with a shelf that can be used for storage.

 3. Knock-Down Plywood Sawhorse Plans